ruicliu/botframework-telephony/ProcessSpeechInBotCode.md

             string responseText;
             string responseMessage = null;

-            var callerId = turnContext.Activity.From.Id;
+            var phoneNumber = turnContext.Activity.From.Name;
-            UserAccount account = GetUserAccount(callerId);
+            UserAccount account = GetUserAccount(phoneNumber);

             if (account != null)
             {
                 responseText = $"Hello and thank you for calling billing department.
-We have pulled up your account associated with {callerId}.
+We have pulled up your account associated with {phoneNumber}.
 Do you want to continue with this account?
 Say yes or no.";
             }
             else
             {
                 responseText = $"Hello and thank you for calling billing department.
-Can you please provide phone number associated with the account?";
+Can you please provide the phone number associated with the account?";
             }
             responseMessage = SimpleConvertToSSML(responseText, "en-US", "en-US-JessaNeural");